Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 I’ve Got A Feeling

-The Beatles had spent time on John and Paul’s “I’ve Got A Feeling” on January 2, 3 and 6.
-On this day, they recorded six rehearsals of the song and refined the vocals.
+The Beatles had already worked on John and Paul’s “I’ve Got A Feeling” on January 2, 3 and 6.
+On this day, they recorded six rehearsals of the song, focusing on refining the vocals and tightening the arrangement.
+Their efforts would continue the following day, January 8.

 We should start off by doing everything we’re gonna do on the thing (concert),” Paul suggested, adding: “like, the ‘oh yeahs’ in it, you’ve gotta do ’em how you’re gonna do it, because there’s no use singing ’em quiet now and planning to do ’em loud on the night.”
 Having solidified the arrangement already, emphasis was placed on refining the vocals, while Paul instructed Ringo to keep to a 4/4 drum pattern during the ascending and descending triplet chords instead of instinctively switching to a swing beat.